 This isn’t always easy, but the better you understand the power of CSS, the easier it becomes.
 This is especially true if you’re not able to change the underlying HTML.

 The course combines explanations of CSS techniques with practical examples to help you see how what you’re learning can be used in real life.

-The course is divided into four sections:
+The course is divided into five sections: